-Old English had the þ character (capital: Þ), used as a 'th' sound, and basically from old Norse influence (where now only Icelandic still uses it).
+Old English had the þ character (capital: Þ), used as a 'th' sound, from old Norse influence (where now only Icelandic still uses it).

-When printing came about, the thorn was already in decline, mostly used for a few common words(verify), so it didn't really make sense to add it and make things more complex.
+When printing came about, the thorn was already in decline, so it didn't really make sense to add it as a distinct piece of metal type, it'd mainly make things more complex.

 But also, space was at a premium, so making common words like 'the' shorter was still a decent idea.